 - It is very obvious when we look at the Parkway from this scale that connectivity has to be emphasized as we move forward.
-I am concerned we do not have enough would come into play there. - I am curious about the nature of connectivity.
-It seems to me most of the species that are most important? - We do not have recent data, but we do know there were badgers in the Parkway in the past.
+I am concerned we do not have enough connectivity on the south side of the river in the lower reaches.
+Grassland conversions would come into play there. - I am curious about the nature of connectivity.
+It seems to me most of the species that move around can bridge most of the gaps and species that do not move around have a patch configuration that might be suitable to our needs.
+What aspects of connectivity are most important? - We do not have recent data, but we do know there were badgers in the Parkway in the past.
 There was a historical distribution of species throughout the Parkway.
-Is that species that previously occupied the Parkway and may even do so now. - I think the current user demand generated by COVID-19 will stick around, rather than landscapes that cannot handle high foot and bike traffic.
+Is that possible now?
+That is a question I have in my mind.
+I think we can come up with a list of species that previously occupied the Parkway and may even do so now. - I think the current user demand generated by COVID-19 will stick around, rather than decrease.
+We should plan for higher user demand moving forward.
+There are sensitive landscapes that cannot handle high foot and bike traffic.
 I do not have a solution to protect the vegetation aside from putting up physical barriers.
-We need to do that environment? - The land we have in the Parkway is limited.
-We should be aware of the potential for in the lower Parkway.
+We need to do something.
+Most of the public does not realize this is not just a big city park.
+It is a Wild and Scenic River (WSR), for recreation albeit, but it is also not a city park.
+This is a rare and small remaining area of native riparian wildland.
+How do we protect this wildland in that environment? - The land we have in the Parkway is limited.
+We should be aware of the potential for land acquisition and incorporate land acquisition as a management policy in the NRMP.
+(Regional Parks) A lot of people have their eyes on properties.
+A lot of the properties are in the lower Parkway.
 I also know the Lower American River Conservancy (LARC) is interested in purchasing property.

 (SAFCA) I do not see a problem with including in the NRMP a policy to acquire land where possible.
 The policy does not need to call out specific areas.